miracl/amcl/version3/swift/readme.txt

 could import into a particular module both "ed25519" and "nist256"

 Separate ROM files provide the constants required for each curve.
-Some files (big.swift, fp.rswift, ecp.swift) also specify certain constants that must be set for the particular curve.
+Some files (big.swift, fp.swift, ecp.swift) also specify certain constants that must be set for the particular curve.

 --------------------------------------